-There was a theme for the sequence: Dreamers and doers from the end of World War II through modern times.
-There was the song, written by Randy Bright and Bob Moline.
+There was a theme for the sequence: Dreamers and doers from World War II through modern times.
+Randy Bright and Bob Moline wrote a song.
 It had even been recorded and was ready to go.
 But what no one seemed to know is what the film should look like.
-And the park built on Walt Disney’s dreams was just six months out from opening day.
+And the park built on Walt Disney’s dreams was just six months out from the opening day.

-Several filmmakers were working hard on concepts for it including Jack Boyd, one of Disney Animation’s effects animators, who was also producing the Theater One film for Universe of Energy.
+Several filmmakers were working hard on concepts for it, including Jack Boyd, one of Disney Animation’s effects animators, producing the Theater One film for Universe of Energy.
 Boyd developed an abstract animated approach to all those “dreamers and doers,” complete with an animated eagle flying through the various shots.
-Rolf Darbo, who had produced the live action shoot of the World War I, Eddie Rickenbacker shootout and the Two Brothers sequence, was working on a different still photo version.
+Rolf Darbo, who had produced the live-action shoot of the World War I, Eddie Rickenbacker shootout, and the Two Brothers sequence, was working on a different still photo version.
 There was also an edited montage version of various pieces of film and photos, a straightforward approach.
 But it wasn’t working.

-Rick Rothschild, creative director of The American Adventure, flew back from Florida where he was supervising the installation and testing and programming of the Audio-Animatronics-driven show, along with several other pavilions.
-Randy Bright was there too, as well as Don Henderson, the manager of WED Film Production at the time, along with many of the others involved in all the EPCOT Center films.
+Rick Rothschild, creative director of The American Adventure, flew back from Florida, supervising the installation and testing, and programming of the Audio-Animatronics-driven show and several other pavilions.
+Randy Bright was there, too, as well as Don Henderson, the manager of WED Film Production at the time, along with many of the others involved in all the EPCOT Center films.

-First the song was played, then all the footage from the various efforts was shown.
-Lots of discussion followed among the approximately 30 people there.
-Finally Don Henderson spoke up and said, “Let’s ask Rick what he thinks it should look like.”
+First, the song was played, then all the footage from the various efforts was shown.
+Lots of discussions followed among the approximately 30 people there.
+Finally, Don Henderson spoke up and said, “Let’s ask Rick what he thinks it should look like.”

-So everyone turned to Rick, who at the time looked a lot like a young Mark Twain, moustache and all, thought for a moment and said these immortal words, “I think it should be an ethereal dream-like reality with a soft, hard-edged matte.”
+So everyone turned to Rick, who at the time looked a lot like a young Mark Twain, mustache and all, thought for a moment and said these immortal words, “I think it should be an ethereal dream-like reality with a soft, hard-edged matte.”
 Stunned silence.
 Then a unanimous, “Huh?”
-Brice Mack, a former story man for Walt Disney’s shorts unit, finally spoke up and said, “I think I know what to do.”
+Brice Mack, a former storyman for Walt Disney’s shorts unit, finally spoke up and said, “I think I know what to do.”

 On one reel was a series of shots flying through clouds.
 On the other two reels were alternating shots moving images of, yes, dreamers and doers that looked like there were magically floating across the clouds.
 There were also lots of editorial grease pencil marks indicating dissolves.
 But I could already tell it was going to be magical.